 54% of employees between the age of 18 and 34 quit their job due to a challenging manager compared to 41% of workers over the age of 55.Source: Robert Half survey of more than 2,800 workers in the U.S.

-At Limeade, we believe managers help foster employee motivation, well-being and engagement.
+Managers help foster employee motivation, well-being and engagement.
 We know that it’s important for organizations to support managers and their well-being, to provide resources for them to manage and support their teams well.
 But managers still struggle to care for their employees.

 - Clarify goals and expectations: Support managers in clarifying and setting goals and expectations by providing technology to keep track of organizational goals and conversations.